milkbottledude/woodlands-jb_tracker/README.md

 10  plt.ylabel('y value')
 11  plt.show()
 ```
-Line 7 plots the box coordinates that lie on the road to Johor and colours them blue, while Line 8 does the same for the road to Woodlands, except the coordinates are coloured red instead.
-Lines 9 and 10 label the axes, and Line 11 showcases the graph.
+Line 7 plots the box coordinates 📌 that lie on the road to Johor and colours them blue 🔵, while Line 8 does the same for the road to Woodlands, except the coordinates are coloured red instead 🔴.
+Lines 9 and 10 label the axes, and Line 11 showcases the graph 📈

 insert many redblue w line